agomezmoron/docker-browsers/Readme.md

 ### 2) Pulling from Docker

-You can pull the image from Docker (by default has Firefox 47.0.1 Chrome 55.0.2883 installed):
+You can pull the image from Docker (by default has Firefox 47.0.1 Chrome google-chrome-stable installed):

 ```
 docker pull agomezmoron/docker-browsers